- What Documents Do I Need To Collect For Filing My Tax Return?

 Whatever the case, an annual insurance review is critical to ensure you are adequately protected well in advance of future needs.

 The terms and conditions of insurance contracts can be difficult to read and understand.
 Deductibles, limits, exclusions, and endorsements can be hidden in the fine print, making it hard to understand the true extent of your protection.
-To assist in reviewing your insurance coverage, we have two checklists that outline key considerations to guide your analysis (one covers health and life-related issues [link to your white-labeled version from your website or Google Doc], the other covers property and casualty-related issues [link to your white-labeled version from your website of Google Doc]).
+To assist in reviewing your insurance coverage, we have two checklists that outline key considerations to guide your analysis (one covers health and life-related issues [link the File URL of your white-labeled version], the other covers property and casualty-related issues [link the File URL of your white-labeled version]).

 While the checklists can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,